solidi/writing/54-cancel-this-app-update-dammit.md

 Then I'll contemplate.
 As [a person who develops software](https://dev.to/solidi/what-is-an-engineering-manager-anyway-4and), it doesn't need to be this way.
 What is the problem with updating the app after I leave a meeting?
 Or execute when the day is over?
 I ask you, *damn app*, stay outside my critical path, please.*

 ## Update to Perfect Critical Frustration For All
 I'm confident apps sap millions of hours from poor souls needing to perform *on time*.
-Everything is at stake when updates wag their finger—such as a critical presentation, meeting a customer, joining an interview, or failing to join a 1-on-1 where the manager is stressed-out.
+Everything is at stake when updates wag their finger—such as a critical presentation, meeting a customer, joining an interview, or failing to join a one-on-one where the manager is stressed-out.

 As I type, an angel investor is tapping their fingers, tending to their boatloads of cash, as their high growth potential screams at the best-looking progress bar on the other side of a digital pipe.